About Leeds Dance Partnership

 During 2015/16, consultant Susanne Burns was appointed to explore and refine what a Dance Hub might look like for Leeds, and what it might bring to the already strong ecology in the city and to dance in the North.

 From this, a 10-year vision for dance in Leeds was created and our ambition for Leeds Dance Partnership was launched at a celebratory event of performance at Northern Ballet.
 This 10-year vision encompasses;

 Following our successful launch event, Arts Council England invited us to submit an application to their Ambition for Excellence grant scheme for a three-year programme focused on developing the dance infrastructure along with dancer and choreographer development.
 This application was provisionally agreed in spring 2017 and following this Shirley Lundstram was appointed as Partnership Director to develop and refine the vision for this work.
 In December 2017, final sign-off was received from Arts Council England, enabling work to start on the programme in 2018.

-Delivery of the Ambition for Excellence programme is the focus of Leeds Dance Partnership’s work for 2018/19.
+Delivery of the Ambition for Excellence programme is the focus of Leeds Dance Partnership’s work for 2019/20.
 We are currently fundraising to start to deliver on other elements identified in the 10-year vision.
-Information about Leeds Dance Partnership’s current work programmes can be found here (link to What We Do Section).
+Information about Leeds Dance Partnership’s current work programmes can be found here.

 Leeds Dance Partnership continues to work closely with the team at Birmingham Dance Hub to share learning and support the development of the dance sector.
 To find out more about the work in Birmingham, click here.